Amile Jefferson: Iowa Wolves (2017–2018)

-After graduating with his Masters from Duke, Jefferson signed on with the Minnesota Timberwolves for 2017 summer league action, which ran from July 7–17 in Las Vegas, Nevada.
+After graduating with his Masters from Duke, Jefferson signed on with the Minnesota Timberwolves for 2017 summer league action, which ran from July 7 to 17 in Las Vegas, Nevada.
 On September 18, 2017, Jefferson signed with the Minnesota Timberwolves.
 He was waived on October 14 as one of the team's final preseason roster cuts.
 He joined the Iowa Wolves, Minnesota's development team, in the NBA G League as an affiliate player.
 Subsequent to the 2017 All-NBA G League Showcase, on January 15, 2018, the Minnesota Timberwolves signed Amile Jefferson to a two-way contract.
-On April 11, 2018, at the end of the 2017-18 NBA season, the Timberwolves converted Jefferson's contract to a standard NBA contract, thus making him playable in time for the 2018 NBA Playoffs.
+On April 11, 2018, at the end of the 2017–18 NBA season, the Timberwolves converted Jefferson's contract to a standard NBA contract, thus making him playable in time for the 2018 NBA playoffs.
 Jefferson remained with the Minnesota Timberwolves for 2018 summer league, leading the league with 12.6 rebounds per game.
 Jefferson also averaged 8.6 points per game.

-As a member of the Iowa Wolves, Jefferson averaged 35 minutes per game with 18 points and 13 rebounds (NBA G-League leader).
-His strong performance in the first half of the season generated considerable buzz, with a highlight being his leadership during the team's first matchup of the 2018 NBA G-League showcase.
+As a member of the Iowa Wolves, Jefferson averaged 35 minutes per game with 18 points and 13 rebounds (NBA G League leader).
+His strong performance in the first half of the season generated considerable buzz, with a highlight being his leadership during the team's first matchup of the 2018 NBA G League showcase.
 Jefferson led the Wolves with 29 points, 15 rebounds, and 6 assists in a 100–97 win against the Canton Charge, after the Wolves trailed by 20 points in the first half.
 He earned the honor of being named to the All-NBA G League Showcase 2018 First Team.
-With these consistently strong performances, he has been described as "[epitomizing] what the NBA G-League is all about."
+With these consistently strong performances, he has been described as "[epitomizing] what the NBA G League is all about."
 After a strong performance throughout the first half of the season, the NBA G League announced February 2, 2018 that Amile Jefferson was named to the Mid-Season All-NBA G League Western Conference Team.
 The teams were voted by G League coaches, general managers and players.

-Jefferson finished his rookie NBA G League season as the league leader in rebounds per game (13 RPG), and in the last game of the regular season for the Iowa Wolves, Amile Jefferson broke the single-season record for NBA G-League double-doubles with 36 double-doubles in 47 games.
-On April 16, 2018, the NBA G League named Amile Jefferson to three All-NBA G-League teams: the 2017–18 All-NBA G League All-Rookie First Team, All-NBA G League All-Defensive First Team and All-NBA G League Second Team.
+Jefferson finished his rookie NBA G League season as the league leader in rebounds per game (13 RPG), and in the last game of the regular season for the Iowa Wolves, Amile Jefferson broke the single-season record for NBA G League double-doubles with 36 double-doubles in 47 games.
+On April 16, 2018, the NBA G League named Amile Jefferson to three All-NBA G League teams: the 2017–18 All-NBA G League All-Rookie First Team, All-NBA G League All-Defensive First Team and All-NBA G League Second Team.